Sterilization (microbiology): Ethylene oxide

-The most common EO processing method is the gas chamber method.
-To benefit from economies of scale, EO has traditionally been delivered by filling a large chamber with a combination of gaseous EO either as pure EO, or with other gases used as diluents; diluents include chlorofluorocarbons (CFCs), hydrochlorofluorocarbons (HCFCs), and carbon dioxide.
+The most common EO processing method is the gas chamber.
+To benefit from economies of scale, EO has traditionally been delivered by filling a large chamber with a combination of gaseous EO, either as pure EO, or with other gases used as diluents; diluents include chlorofluorocarbons (CFCs), hydrochlorofluorocarbons (HCFCs), and carbon dioxide.

 Ethylene oxide is still widely used by medical device manufacturers.
 Since EO is explosive at concentrations above 3%, EO was traditionally supplied with an inert carrier gas, such as a CFC or HCFC.
 The use of CFCs or HCFCs as the carrier gas was banned because of concerns of ozone depletion.
 These halogenated hydrocarbons are being replaced by systems using 100% EO, because of regulations and the high cost of the blends.
 In hospitals, most EO sterilizers use single-use cartridges because of the convenience and ease of use compared to the former plumbed gas cylinders of EO blends.

 It is important to adhere to patient and healthcare personnel government specified limits of EO residues in and/or on processed products, operator exposure after processing, during storage and handling of EO gas cylinders, and environmental emissions produced when using EO.

-The U.S. Occupational Safety and Health Administration (OSHA) has set the permissible exposure limit (PEL) at 1 ppm – calculated as an eight-hour time-weighted average (TWA) – and 5 ppm as a 15-minute excursion limit (EL).
+The U.S. Occupational Safety and Health Administration (OSHA) has set the permissible exposure limit (PEL) at 1 ppm – calculated as an 8-hour time-weighted average (TWA) – and 5 ppm as a 15-minute excursion limit (EL).
 The National Institute for Occupational Safety and Health's (NIOSH) immediately dangerous to life and health limit (IDLH) for EO is 800 ppm.
 The odor threshold is around 500 ppm, so EO is imperceptible until concentrations are well above the OSHA PEL.
 Therefore, OSHA recommends that continuous gas monitoring systems be used to protect workers using EO for processing.